rajbeer1/expense-tracker/README.md

 </ol>
 <h2>Contributing</h2>
 <p>
     Contributions are welcome!
 If you have any improvements or bug fixes, feel free to submit a pull request.
-Please make sure to follow the guidelines outlined in the <a href="CONTRIBUTING.md">CONTRIBUTING.md</a> file.
 </p>
 <h2>License</h2>
 <p>